-|Tangled vines and branches near my house.|
+|Tangled vines and branches near my house.

 Addiction is, as one drug addict once told me, "a beast."
 The addict is "attached" to a substance, or a behavior, that will not take its claws out of them (the French word for "addiction" is attache).
 I have met addicts who said they were set free only to see them return to their addiction.
 I've also seen people pray to be released from addiction who either have not been or not yet been.
 And, over the years, I have met many who were once addicted, turned to God for help, and were declawed and set free.
 I personally know many of these people.
-Therefore, I find their testimonies credible.
+I find their testimonies credible.

 Clinical psychiatrist Gerald May, in Addiction and Grace: Love and Spirituality in the Healing of Addictions, writes of the place of faith in God in the battle against addiction.
 He says:

 "For the power of addiction to be overcome, human will must act in concert with divine will.
 The human spirit must flow with the Holy Spirit.
 Personal power must be aligned with the power of grace.
 How does this happen?
-It is surely impossible by autonomous willpower alone; the addicted systems of the brain are too numerousn and overwhelming."
+It is surely impossible by autonomous willpower alone; the addicted systems of the brain are too numerous and overwhelming."

 May's book remains beautiful and important to me in the struggle with addictive bondage, both my own and others.
 I mostly attribute any person's freedom from addiction to the grace of God.
 I've seen the "12 Steps" work, accompanied by the grace of God.
-But I have rarely seen pure clinical treatments to be of much help.
+But I have rarely seen pure clinical treatments be of much help.

 If someone who is an addict comes to me for help, I'll do any or all of three things:

 1) Pray for God to graciously free them (because, again, I have seen this happen).
 My counsel here includes leading them into the presence of God where spiritual formation takes place.
 This is about a lifestyle.
+I want them to take on a praying life and an abiding-in-Christ life.

 2) Refer them to a counseling clinic, like this one (because I've seen God work here, too).